mikigraf/runmill/README.md

 # Runmill

-## Stop giving coding agents prompts.
-Give them a backlog.
+## Just give your agents a backlog

 *Backlog-to-PR orchestration for coding agents*